Class of Loss & Category of Water

 Originates from a source that does not pose substantial harm to humans.
 Examples include broken water supply lines, tub or sink overflows without contaminants, melting ice or snow, falling rainwater, broken toilet tanks/bowls without contaminants, etc.

-Category 2: Gray Water
+Category 2: Grey Water

 Contains a significant level of contamination and has the potential to cause discomfort or sickness if consumed by or exposed to humans.
 Examples include discharge from dishwashing or washing machines, overflows from toilet bowls with some urine (no feces), sump pump failures, seepage due to hydrostatic pressure, broken aquariums, punctured water beds, etc.